John Brogden (politician): Political career

-Brogden confronted the government over a number of issues, often focussing on health and police corruption.
+Brogden confronted the government over a number of issues, often focusing on health and police corruption.
 He aggressively pursued the Carr government over its involvement in the Orange Grove affair, in which a shopping centre was shut down, allegedly for zoning reasons, amidst claims of political pressure from The Westfield Group, which ran a neighbouring shopping centre.
-Brogden also pursued scandals relating to patient care at Camden and Campbelltown Hospitals.

-Despite the improvement in the opposition's opinion-poll ratings during 2004 and early 2005, Brogden's hopes that he would gain the premiership in 2007 were not to be fulfilled.
+Despite the improvement in the opposition's opinion poll ratings during 2004 and early 2005, Brogden's hopes that he would gain the premiership in 2007 were not to be fulfilled.
 He became embroiled in controversy for his behaviour at a function in Sydney on 29 July 2005.

-As a result of the controversy, Brogden resigned as Leader of the NSW Opposition on 29 August.
-Nevertheless, he announced his intention to remain as the Member for Pittwater.
+As a result of the controversy, Brogden resigned as leader of the NSW opposition on 29 August.
+Nevertheless, he announced his intention to remain as the member for Pittwater.